Happy Birthday To “The Rock”

-Today is the birthday of legendary heavyweight champion Rocky Marciano and, despite the fact “The Rock’s” famous 49-0 career mark was last week “eclipsed” by Floyd Mayweather, we’re going to pay tribute to the one and only “Brockton Blockbuster” anyway.
-Happy Birthday, Rocco Francis Marchegiano; you were one of a kind.
-But okay, Floyd with his 50-0 record is the real “TBE” and Marciano is now officially dog-crap.
-Sure.
-But call me a dreamy, nostalgic old fart, I’m still going to count the ways Rocky proved himself an extraordinary pugilist, a phenomenon, a legend.
+Today is the birthday of legendary heavyweight champion Rocky Marciano and we will always pay tribute to the one and only “Brockton Blockbuster,” regardless of the fact his famous 49-0 career mark was “eclipsed” a few years back by Floyd Mayweather Jr. Happy Birthday, Rocco Francis Marchegiano; you were one of a kind.
+But okay, Floyd with his 50-0 record is “TBE,” The Best Ever, while Marciano is relegated to the slag heap of history.
+Fine.
+But call me a dreamy, nostalgic old man because I’m still going to count the ways Rocky proved himself an extraordinary pugilist, a phenomenon, a legend.
 And explain too why the whole undefeated record thing is a bunch of bull anyway.

 Few expected Marciano to end his career when he did.
-He was a dominant champion, hugely successful, only 32-years-old, but his family was pressuring him to walk away from the fight game.
+He was a dominant champion, hugely successful, only 32-years-old, but his family wanted him to walk away from the fight game.
 Even so, following his final match, a knockout over Moore in September of 1955, he told the press, “Personally, at this point, I don’t feel I should retire.”

 But as for 49-0 …